This document describes how to use an Active Directory account and password to login to the Symantec Endpoint Protection Manager (SEPM).

 - Click Admin > Servers

-- Right-click your SEPM's name (top-left)
+- Right-click your SEPM's machine name (top-left)

-- Click Edit Properties
+- Click Edit the server properties

 - Click Directory Servers > Add

-- Enter a name to identify your Active Directory server
+- Enter a name to identify your Active Directory server.

 - Select Active Directory next to Server Type